0x01g33k/0x01g33k.github.io/_posts/2023-08-06-ASCWG-Qual-Round-DF-Challenges-Writeup.md

 the meme: ![ASCWG-Flag.png]({{site.baseurl}}/assets/ASCWG-Flag.png)

-## Third Challenge: Track a coing from your crypto O valley of plenty
+## Third Challenge: Track a coin from your crypto O valley of plenty

 ![WhatsApp Image 2023-08-05 at 2.26.55 PM(2).jpeg]({{site.baseurl}}/assets/WhatsApp Image 2023-08-05 at 2.26.55 PM(2).jpeg)